Sreenadh1543/DesignPatterns-Java/README.md

 * This is a creation pattern

-* Generally in manufacturing consider if your are creating cars mostly they are made of similar prototype only external design and finishing changes as per the model.
+* Generally in manufacturing , consider if your are creating cars mostly they are made of a common prototype only external design and finishing changes as per the model.

-* Similarly , if a huge object is to be recreated only with a minimal change in data it's better to use prototyping where you just clone the prototype object AS-IS and do the change required on the object.
+* Similarly , if a huge object is to be recreated only with a minimal change in data it's better to use prototyping where you just clone the prototype object and do the change required on the object.

-* This avoids boiler plate code making the code maintainable.
+* This avoids boiler plate code making the change more readable.

-* For this we can implement cloneable interface , we can create copy constructors which actually copies and creates a new object using the prototype
+* For this we can implement cloneable interface and over clone with deep copy, we can create copy constructors which actually copies and creates a new object using the prototype

-* Simple way is use serialization which do a deep clone by default and solves boiler plate code in application.
+* Simple way is use serialization which will do a deep clone by default and solves boiler plate code in application.

 **Important**

-* Java soon thinking to remove serialization due to insecure deserialization categorised as one of the top 10 OWASP vulnerabilities , how ever it's one of the alternative in this model.
+* Java soon thinking to remove serialization due to insecure deserialization which is categorised as one of the top 10 OWASP vulnerabilities , how ever it's one of the alternative in this model.